polterguy/magic/README.md

 * Unzip and open _"magic.sln"_ in Visual Studio
 * Click F5

-### .NET Core CLI Template

-This repository also includes a .NET Core CLI template which can be installed by:

-* Download and unzip the latest version
-* Open a terminal in the parent folder of the repo
-  * i.e. one level above the root of the repo
-  * if you unzipped to `~/code/magic`, then open the terminal at `~/code/`
-* Run the following command: `dotnet new --install magic`

-This will install the contents of this repo as a template, which you can use alongside the .NET Core CLI in the following manner:

-`dotnet new magic --help`

-This will show the list of command line switches which are available, along with descriptions and their default values.
-Creating a new instance of the magic code base is as simple as issuing the following command:

-`dotnet new magic --name foo`

-After the scaffolding process completes, you will find a copy of the code base in the `./foo/` folder.
-The `--name` switch will take care of full namespace replacement, and the optional switches will have their default values supplied.
-As an example of how to override them, here is the same command but with some of the optional switches provided:

-`dotnet new magic --name PodCast -acn "Jamie Taylor" -ace "jamie@gaprogman.com" -acu "https://dotnetcore.show"`

 ## No code, no bugs, no problems

 The whole idea is that Magic allows you to create all CRUD operations on your web APIs, without having to code.
 This is possible due